 The following list represents the IAB's contextual taxonomy for categorization.
 Standard IDs have been adopted to easily support the communication of primary and secondary categories for various objects.

-This OpenRTB table has values derived from the IAB Quality Assurance Guidelines (QAG).
-Practitioners should keep in sync with updates to the QAG values as published on IAB.net.
+This OpenRTB table has values derived from the IAB Tech Lab Content Taxonomy.
+Practitioners should keep in sync with updates as published on www.iab.com.